adrfer/mumm-ra/README.md

 Tested on `GNU bash 3.2.57` and `Git 2.8.4`.

-**Note:** Mumm-Ra can be run as many times as needed on the same machine safely.
-Installs, upgrades, and/or skips are based on what is already setup.
-So, no worries!

 ## Usage

 Open a terminal and run:

     bash <(curl -sL https://raw.github.com/adrfer/mumm-ra/master/transform)

+Mumm-Ra can be run as many times as needed on the same machine safely.
+Installs, upgrades, and/or skips are based on what is already setup.
+So, no worries!

 ## Customize